A builtin ‘integer’ type to represent 64 bit integer numbers.

 void lua_pushinteger64(lua_State *L, int64_t n)

-Pushes a integer value on top of the stack.
+Pushes an integer value on top of the stack.

 int lua_isinteger64(lua_State *L, int idx)